ortus-docs/testbox-docs/reporters/custom_reporters.md

 # Custom Reporters

-You can also build your own reporters by implementing our core class: coldbox.system.reporters.IReport
+You can also build your own reporters by implementing our core class: `testbox.system.reporters.IReport`

 ```javascript
 interface{